-Psychotherapy (also known as ‘talk-therapy’) is a collaborative relationship between the client and therapist, with the intention of working towards specific goals to improve the client’s emotional well-being, social functioning, and create positive behaviour change.
+Psychotherapy (also known as ‘talk-therapy’) is a collaborative relationship between the client and therapist, with the intention of working with the client to move towards specific goals to improve emotional well-being, social functioning, and overall mental health.
+Clients will develop a strong sense of self-awareness to help identify, understand and respond to their emotions using self-compassion.

 We are able to service families through a variety of funding options.